On mixing enhancement by secondary baroclinic vorticity in shock-bubble interaction: Funding

-We wish to acknowledge the support of the NSFC Project (91441205, 91941301) and the National Science Foundation for Young Scientists of China (Grant No.51606120).
-Besides, the authors would like to thank the Center for High-Performance Computing of SJTU for providing the supercomputer $\pi$ to support this research.
-Furthermore, H. Xu, S.Y.
-Qin, and L.Y.
-Li are appreciated for discussing and checking the structure and the content.
+This work was supported by the NSFC Project (91941301, 91441205) and the National Science Foundation for Young Scientists of China (Grant No.51606120).
+Besides, the Center for High-Performance Computing of SJTU has provided the supercomputer $\upi$~2.0 that has contributed to the present research.